ipzk241-svm/Chess/README.md

 - **Used in**: Various classes (e.g., `GameControler`, `NetworkClient`, `BoardPanel`).
   - **Purpose**: Improves code readability and self-documentation by using meaningful names, reducing the need for comments.
   - **Example**: ListenForMoves in NetworkClient clearly indicates asynchronous message listening, and MoveReceived event describes its purpose.

+## 🤝Contributions
+Pull requests are welcome.
+Happy refactoring, noble forker!
+May your pull requests be clean, your tests green, and your checkmates serene.
+If you get stuck, ping the repo with an issue, and we'll debug like it's a chess world championship. 🏆